Fall Foliage in Kansas 2024

 When is the best time to see fall foliage in Kansas

 Fall colors start to appear in Kansas in late September.
 The Kansas City area in the northeastern part of the state usually starts to transform earlier.
-Western and southern parts of Kansas get fall foliage during the first week of October.
+Western and southern parts of Kansas get colorful during the first week of October.
 Peak fall colors usually fall on the last week of October and the first week of November.

 Where to see fall foliage in Kansas